diasks2/amcharts_example/README.md

     $ rails new amcharts_example
     $ cd amcharts_example

-3) Open the project in your favorite text editor (example: I am using Sublime Text 2)
+3) Open the project in your favorite text editor (Example: I am using Sublime Text 2)

     $ subl .